Bullying and how it affects teenagers

 Here’s how to involve the school in a positive and constructive way:

 - Let your child know that you’re going to involve the school.
-Ask whether they’d like to be with you when you talk to the school, and what they want you to say.
+Check on the best person to talk with – for example, your child’s home-room teacher, the year coordinator or the student welfare coordinator.
+Ask whether your child wants to be with you and what they want you to say.

-- Discuss the problem with the school representative, put forward the facts as you know them, and ask for the school’s views.
-It might also help to explain the effect that the bullying is having on your child.
+- Explain how the bullying is affecting your child.
 For example, ‘Jessie doesn’t want to go to school anymore.
 It takes a lot of encouragement to get her there’.

-- Be ready to listen, and be assertive rather than angry.
+- Listen, and be assertive rather than angry.
 For example, ‘Yes, children do have disagreements sometimes.
-But I think this is more serious’.
+But I think this is more serious because it has happened several times’.

-- Ask for a copy of the school’s policy on bullying.
+- Ask for a copy of the school’s bullying policy.
 Ask how the policy will be put into action in your child’s situation.

 - End the meeting with a plan for managing the situation and a time for a follow-up meeting.